tosca07/picochess/README.md

 PicoChess
 =========
 Picochess transforms your Raspberry Pi or any Debian-based computer into a powerful chess computer.
 It is not a chess engine itself but a manager for the chess engines you choose to use.
-This repository includes Stockfish 17 and Leela Chess Zero (LCZero) by default, and you can easily add any other chess engine of your choice.
+This repository includes Stockfish 17 and Leela Chess Zero (LCZero) as examples.
+You need to chose them through "modern engines" in the menu.
+If you want retro and special engines you should have a look in the picochess google group.

 Features
 ========
-- Play via Web Browser – Enjoy chess directly from your browser.
+- Play via Web Browser.
+Enjoy chess directly from your browser.
-- Electronic Chess Board Support – Compatible with DGT e-board, Certabo, Chesslink, Chessnut, and Ichessone for an authentic playing experience.
+- Electronic Chess Board support, compatible with DGT e-board, Certabo, Chesslink, Chessnut, and Ichessone for an authentic playing experience.
 Note that no guarantees can be given that it will work with all of these boards, but the community has worked hard to maintain this possibility.
 I currently use a DGT e-board myself.
-- DGT Clock Compatibility – Runs on the DGT Pi 3000 electronic clock which becomes an all-in one chess computer.
+- DGT Clock Compatibility.
+Runs on the DGT Pi 3000 electronic clock which becomes an all-in one chess computer.

 About This Fork
 ===============